 Brakenhale Safe Cycle Scheme

 All students need a pass to be able to ride a bike or scooter to school and use the bike store.
+Please note that electric scooters are not permitted in school.
 Students must wear a helmet, the bike must be road worthy and safe with working breaks and must be ridden in a safe manner.
 Passes may be revoked if these conditions are not met.
 Please see the Parent Zone page to request a pass.

 For your health and safety you must not bring any valuables to school.
 This includes music players such as iPods, MP3 or MP4 players, computer gaming devices etc. Money should be kept on you at all times and not left in coat pockets or bags.
 Do not bring large amounts of money in to school.
 The school cannot accept any responsibility for items of value that are brought into school, including mobile phones.